EnmaCoder/EnmaCoder/README.md

 - 👋 Hello there !
-- :ok_woman:
+- :ok_woman: I am a woman coder
-- 🌱 I’m currently learning ...
+- :computer: I’m currently coding with language JavaScript and Java
-- 💞️ I’m looking to collaborate on ...
+- :school: I'm studying in Secondary School
-- 📫 How to reach me ...
+- 📫 Hope you will help me about my repositories